meluni9/async-labs/additional-task/README.md

 ## Implementation:

-### [task.js](./lab1_2.py): The script computes the nth prime number asynchronously.
+### [task.js](./task.js): The script computes the nth prime number asynchronously.
 You can configure the parameters for iteration and timeout to suit your needs.
-Implements parallel filtering using `asyncio.gather`.
-Demonstrates use cases for async/await patterns.
 ```js
 const isPrime = (n) => {
     if (n < 2) return false;